View the referral guidelines

 The ALD service is a unique model of care for the management of advanced lipid disorders in Victoria integrating a tertiary care cardiologist led multidisciplinary clinic in with general practitioner primary care.
 The ALD collaborating multidisciplinary team includes dietician, clinical pharmacist, paediatric cardiologist, pathologist, geneticist, genetic counsellor, social worker and clinical psychologist.
 The MonashHeart ADL service has access to lipid apheresis facilities for clinically indicated patients.

 This service has been established on the evidence-based medicine to optimise prevention of cardiovascular disease in our community by improving interdisciplinary teamwork, communication, education, accessibility of care and cost-effectiveness.
 Patients experiencing difficulties in the management of dyslipidaemia such as statin intolerance, those carrying a high risk of cardiovascular disease and not achieving target level lipid profiles can be referred to one of the primary care GP-led lipid clinics working in partnership with MonashHeart ALD service.
-Details of primary care clinics will be available shortly on our website.
+Details of primary care clinics include:

 The MonashHeart Advanced Lipid Disorder (ALD) clinic consultations are a bulk-billed service; however, there may be costs to cover pathology tests and/or additional lipid biomarkers.